-Documentary appendices: Information submitted with your thesis, but which does not form part of your thesis.
+Documentary appendices: Documentary appendices refer to information submitted with your thesis, but which does not form part of your thesis.
 An example might be a rare or obscure text necessary for an examiner to effectively understand your work.

 Extension: Following the completion of the student's research period, an extension refers to any amendment to the deadline for a student's submission.
-Extensions require prior approval by the Graduate School Board or designate, will only be granted in exceptional circumstances, and may include periods of suspended study.
+Extensions require prior approval by the Graduate School Board or designate and will only be granted in exceptional circumstances.
+Extensions may include periods of suspended study.